MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 With access reviews in Azure AD, you can automate a periodic review of user access to various teams and groups.
 By requiring an access review for guests specifically, you can help ensure that guest users do not retain access to your organization's sensitive information for longer than is necessary.

 Access reviews can be organized into programs.
-A program is a grouping of similar access reviews that can be used to organize reviews for reporting and auditing purposes.
+A program is a grouping of similar access reviews that can be used to organize access reviews for reporting and auditing purposes.

 In this example, we'll create a program for guest access reviews.